mkarner07/mkarner07.github.io/_posts/2023-11-19-Learning-Journey-my-top-33-non-fiction-bookshelf.md

   - Book

 ---
 The landscape of non-fiction books is vast.
-In this post I want to share my top 33 picks.
+In this post I want to share my top 33 picks accompanied by a brief summary with you.

 | ![image](/assets/images/inaki-del-olmo-bookshelf-unsplash.jpg) |
 |:--:|